21. Musical sounds

 Loudness has to do with the subjective quality of the amplitude of a sound wave.
 Perhaps you like to turn the volume all the way up, and consider that to be the best level of volume for listening to music.
 Somebody else may consider that same volume to be too loud.
 For a single individual, loudness is related to the intensity of a sound wave, but among individuals, loudness is not something that can be agreed upon.

 The human ear is capable of hearing sounds that are both very quiet and very loud.
 This means that the values of intensity that we can hear go from extremely small numbers to extremely huge numbers.
 The lowest intensity sound that an average human ear can hear is 10-12 W/m2.
 That is: 0.000000000001 W/m2, an extremely small number.
 On the other end of our ability to hear, a rocket engine has an intensity of 106 W/m2.
 That is: 1,000,000 W/m2, a very large number.
-Between these two values represents a huge range of intensity values that we can hear.
+Between these two values are a huge range of intensity values that we can hear.

 For this reason, using intensity values is not the best way to describe sound intensity.
 Instead, scientists use a relative scale.
 In other words, how much more intense is one sound compared to another?
 To determine the relative intensity of sounds, we divide by a baseline value.
 For sound waves, the baseline that is used is known as “the threshold of human hearing,” which is 10-12 W/m2.
 Using this value, we can see how much more intense one sound is compared to that threshold.
 The threshold of human hearing has a relative intensity of one (it is exactly equal to itself).
 The rocket engine has a relative intensity of